franciscojavierarceo/franciscojavierarceo.github.io/content/posts/paradoxes-and-cognitive-biases/paradoxes-and-cognitive-biases.md

 ![Simpson's Paradox: Negative Correlation](simpsons_paradox_1.png)

 Above variables $X$ and $Y$ are negatively correlated, quite strongly too with a correlation coefficient of -0.74.
-But what if there was some known group variable $Z$ which represented 5 groups, we would then be able to see:
+But what if there was some other group variable $Z$ which represented 5 groups, we would then be able to see:

 ![Simpson's Paradox: Positive Correlation](simpsons_paradox_2.png)

+Oh no!
+The exact opposite conclusion!
+It's worth knowing that in statistics and in life, you may never know of the existance of $Z$.

-While this is useful for regression analysis and statistical inference, I find this paradox to be applicable to many more situations.
+So while this is useful for regression and statistical inference, I find this paradox to be applicable to many more situations.

 Simply, I may *always* be missing a single, critical piece of information that may flip my conclusion.
 So I tend to calibrate my opinions accordingly.